 Technology leadership.
 We have been at the forefront of VSAT technology and services for over 25 years and continue to be an innovator and developer of new satellite technologies.
 Our highly customizable VSAT technology enables us to provide our customers with a wide range of broadband, Internet, voice, data and video solutions.
 Our product and operations infrastructure is capable of running hubs with greater than 99.8% availability while rolling out thousands of new VSAT site locations each month.
-Our SkyEdge II, state-of-the-art solution, provides high performance and excellent space segment efficiency.
+Our SkyEdge II-c, state-of-the-art solution, provides high performance and excellent space segment efficiency.
 Our legacy product lines are known for their durability and resilience.
 Our low-profile, Satcom-On-The-Move, antennas provide reliable broadband communications for defense and homeland security applications.
 Our state-of-the-art SSPAs provide excellent performance, even at the extreme end of temperature and environmental performance specifications.
-Our research, development and engineering team is comprised of approximately 270 persons, enabling us to rapidly develop new features and applications.
+Our research, development and engineering team is comprised of 277 persons, enabling us to rapidly develop new features and applications.
 Moreover, by directly serving end-users through our service organizations, we are able to quickly respond to changing market conditions to ensure we maintain our leadership position.

 Global presence and local support worldwide.
 We have sold our products in around 90 countries on six continents.
 Our products and services are used by a large and diverse group of customers including some of the largest enterprises in the world, several government agencies and many rural communities.
-We have 21 sales and service offices worldwide.
+We have 20 sales and service offices worldwide.
 Through our network of offices we are able to maintain a two-tier customer support program offering local support offices and a centralized supply facility.

 Complementary business lines for turnkey solutions.
 Our business divisions are able to provide a full turnkey solution to our customers by integrating a diverse range of value-added products and services.
-Our product and service offerings -- VSAT network equipment, power amplifiers, low-profile Satcom-On-The-Move antennas, installation, operation and maintenance -- provide communication services ranging from broadband, Internet, voice, data and video to managed solutions that can be customized and are highly flexible.
+Our product and service offerings -- VSAT network equipment, small cell solutions, power amplifiers, low-profile Satcom-On-The-Move antennas, installation, operation and maintenance -- provide communication services ranging from broadband, Internet, voice, data and video to managed solutions that can be customized and are highly flexible.
 Our business model enables us to be closely attuned to all of our customers' needs and to rapidly adapt to changing market trends.
-Our VSAT-based networks often serve as a platform for the delivery of a complete system, providing versatile solutions for corporate enterprises, government agencies, SMEs, rural communities, SOHOs and consumers.
+There are cases in which our VSAT-based networks serve as a platform for the delivery of a complete system, providing versatile solutions for corporate enterprises, government agencies, SMEs, rural communities, SOHOs and consumers.

 Diversified revenue streams and customer base.
-For the year ended December 31, 2013, approximately 57% of our revenues were generated from equipment sales and 43% of our revenues were generated from services.
+For the year ended December 31, 2014, approximately 67% of our revenues were generated from equipment sales and 33% of our revenues were generated from services.
 Our equipment sales are generally independent equipment orders which often generate maintenance contracts and additional opportunities for future equipment sales.
 Our service sales are characterized by long-term contracts that provide a recurring revenue base.
-In the year ended December 31, 2013, our three business divisions, Commercial, Defense and Services, accounted for 60%, 21%, and 19% of our revenues, respectively.
-In 2013, 21% of our revenues were generated from a single customer (included in our Commercial Division).
+In the year ended December 31, 2014, our three business divisions, Commercial, Mobility and Services, accounted for 55%, 23%, and 22% of our revenues, respectively.

 Financial position.
-As of December 31, 2013, our cash balance was \$86.8 million (including cash and cash equivalents, short and long term restricted cash and restricted cash held by trustees), and our debt was \$35.9 million (comprised of long-term loans of \$31.2 million and current maturities of long-term loans of \$4.7 million).
+As of December 31, 2014, our cash balance was \$53.5 million (including cash and cash equivalents, short and long term restricted cash and restricted cash held by trustees, net of short term bank credits and loans), and our debt was \$30.9 million (comprised of long-term loans of \$26.3 million and current maturities of long-term loans of \$4.6 million).